 I could look across the room and say, “I see that chair you're in.
 It looks like it needs better support at the front.”
 But that's not my job as a coach.
 My job is to help you see for yourself what needs doing.

 I help you lift the burden and gain new perspective.
 I support and guide your thinking, so that you can see what's really going on with your situation.
-You decide what you want to do about it, and I am there to advance your thinking even further.
+And then we figure out a simple, doable plan.

 Let’s pull up our chairs and start thinking together.